-Students who arrive late or leave early from any period must sign in/out on the clipboard in the STI Office.
 Students will be charged one (1) full hour increments for any fraction of an hour for tardiness or dismissal during class or lab time.

 Attendance Procedure

 Students are required to call to report absence or tardiness.
 Day students must notify STI by 7:30 a.m., evening students must notify STI by 4:00 p.m.
 Please call the program office number: